Corey-Peyton/django-nuxt-drf/STEP_BY_STEP.md

 Here's a high-leve overview of what we will do in this section:

-1. Generate a NuxtJS project using `create-nuxt-app`
-1. Create some backend API resources to play use with our Nuxt SSR app
-1. Create corresponding pages and components in our Nuxt app that will help us first list blog posts and display individual blog posts.
+[x] Generate a NuxtJS project using `create-nuxt-app` [x] Create some backend API resources to play use with our Nuxt SSR app [x] Create corresponding pages and components in our Nuxt app that will help us first list blog posts and display individual blog posts.
-1. Configure NGINX in local development to resolve CORS issues.
+[x] Configure NGINX in local development to resolve CORS issues.
+[ ] Generate fake blog posts with faker
-1. Create authentication components in Vue.
+[ ] Create authentication components in Vue.
-1. Add 404 page for Nuxt
+[x] Add 404 page for Nuxt

 Let's set up a NuxtJS project in a top-level `nuxt` folder.